 Style Accent.

-Skylights can impact a house’s interior decoration like no other aspect, adding an unforeseen punch in staircases or home offices or by supplying a centerpiece in living rooms and kitchens.
+Skylights can impact a house’s interior decoration like no other aspect, including an unanticipated punch in staircases or home offices or by providing a centerpiece in living rooms and kitchen areas.

 Consistent Light vs. Windows’ Light.